What is Fuel Oil Release Coverage on Homeowners Insurance?

 • Optional Coverage: It’s not automatically included in all homeowners insurance policies and may need to be added as optional.

-• Maintenance Requirements: Regular maintenance of the heating oil system is required.
+• Maintenance Requirements: The heating oil system requires regular maintenance.
 Neglecting maintenance and allowing an oil tank to rust or corrode could void the coverage.

 • Geographical Availability: Availability of this coverage can vary based on geographical location and the insurance provider.